-Our older dog has needed steroids (prednisone) for hot spots and itching and a common side effect of steroids is panting.
-Always talk to your vet about all the side effects of drugs as this one may go unnoticed and then all of a sudden your dog or panting a lot and it seems like it's for no good reason.
+If your pup is on Prednisone or other steroids for hot spots, itching, or other reasons, a common side effect of steroids is panting.
+Always talk to your vet about all the side effects of drugs as this one may go unnoticed until it's become a much bigger problem.
 Don't dismiss this side effect.
 If you think your dog is panting excessively then you should follow up with your vet.

 If the heart doesn't pump right, the body doesn't get enough oxygen, causing pets to pant.
 Other signs include lethargy and exercise intolerance.